OWASP/owasp-summit-2017/Participants/funded/Sherif-Mansour.md

 linkedin        : sherif-mansour-88a73b3
 twitter         : Kerberosmansour
 facebook        :
-when-days       :
+when-days       : Fri
-ticket          : 3x8h
+ticket          : 1x24h
 working sessions:
 # add above a comma delimited list of the Working Sessions you would like to attend (use the session's title)
 ---

-## Sam Stepanyan

 <!-- put more details about participant here -->